canalplus/rx-player/doc/architecture/buffer/period_buffer_manager.md

 To be able to play a content, the player has to be able to download chunks of media data - called segments - and has to push them to SourceBuffers.

-In the RxPlayer, it is the role of the _Buffers_ to do all of those tasks.
+In the RxPlayer, the _PeriodBufferManager_ is the entry point for performing all those tasks.
-The _PeriodBufferManager_ is a part of the _Stream_ which dynamically creates and remove _Buffers_.

-Basically, the _Buffer Handler_:
+Basically, the _PeriodBufferManager_:

   - dynamically creates various SourceBuffers depending on the needs of the given content

-  - create and destroy _Buffers_ linked to these SourceBuffers as the content plays
+  - orchestrates segment downloading and "pushing" to allow the content to play in the best conditions possible.